 Bringing together Mini Cup racers from the eastern part of North Carolina and South Carolina, CEMCA Mini Cup racing provides all of the excitement of Nascar racing, but in only half the scale.

 All cars competing in CEMCA Mini Cup Association are rigid chassis design, utilizing stock 13HP / 11HP Honda or “Honda Based” clone engines.
-Complete specifications covering the CEMCA Stock Mini Cup class are covered elsewhere on the CEMCA website.
+Complete specifications covering the CEMCA Mini Cup Series is covered elsewhere on the CEMCA website.

 The mission of the Carolina Eastern Mini Cup Association, Inc., hereafter referred to as CEMCA, is to promote the sport of Mini Cup racing in a safe, inexpensive and competitive manner.
 Safety will always take top priority in every event.